Coho Populations Once 100,000, Now 1,000

 - Reconnect estuary tributaries and improve critical estuary rearing habitat.

-- Over the last year, CalTrout secured funding for two critical restoration and recovery opportunities in the Eel system:
+- Made great progress in implementing three restoration and recovery opportunities in the Eel system:

 Eel River Estuary

-- Complete the restoration and engineering designs for The Wildlands Conservancy’s Eel River Estuary Preserve located at the mouth of the Eel River.
+- Complete the restoration and engineering designs with The Wildlands Conservancy on their Eel River Estuary Preserve located at the mouth of the Eel River.

 - Implement the Bridge Creek fish passage barrier removal project and develop engineering designs and construction plans for the Woodman Creek fish passage barrier removal project.